the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 remote sensing, psychic soldier with ability to know everything bout enemies unit

-they sent me for further training and mission brief to the goatlab think-tank in Palo Alto, Cali there I met Charlie, struck by her beauty, maybe work together as they want to poison teh subterraininas with lsd we both were tested with zener cards. third eye spy the hypnotizer, magnetism
+they sent me for further training and mission brief to the goatlab think-tank in Palo Alto, Cali there I met Charlie Hanson,  a quick shag without responsbility, i piss on her grave she trusted me LOL thank god she been killed, so i can go to the casino, and she wont wreck my nerves. and i can go to the casino, and fuck stupid navie goldsmiths smell foul teeth student slags.

+I#ve obtained a great career at the military i wont work with Hanson, but she good enough for giving info and then i hand her over, then i get promoted.

+ as they want to poison teh subterraininas with lsd but then it wasnt compatible with the Seven Core Army Values. we both were tested with zener cards. third eye spy the hypnotizer, magnetism